Mutual detectability: a targeted SETI strategy that avoids the SETI Paradox: Abstract

 \section{Abstract}

-As our ability to undertake more powerful Searches for Extraterrestrial Intelligence (SETI) grows, so does interest in the more controversial endeavour of Messaging Extraterrestrial Intelligence (METI).
+As our ability to undertake Searches for Extraterrestrial Intelligence (SETI) grows, so does interest in the controversial endeavour of Messaging Extraterrestrial Intelligence (METI).
 METI proponents point to the SETI Paradox -- if all civilisations refrain from METI then SETI is futile.
-I introduce the principle of {\em mutual detectability} as a natural, game-theoretic selection strategy aimed at increasing the success potential of targeted SETI.
-The principle of mutual detectability is embodied by four laws: mutuality, symmetry, opportunity and superiority.
-These laws establish how SETI participants can engage each other using game theory principles applied to mutual evidence of mutual existence.
-The law of superiority establishes an ``onus to transmit'' on the party whom both SETI participants can judge to have better quality evidence, or common denominator information (CDI), thus avoiding the SETI Paradox.
-Recently, the Breakthrough Listen project has initiated the first SETI survey of the Earth Transit Zone.
-I argue that transiting exoplanets within the Earth Transit Zone form a target subset that satisfies mutual detectability requirements.
-Taking this specific subset, I identify the intrinsic time-integrated transit signal strength, which for Earth is $10^3$~L$_{\odot}$~ppm~hours~yr$^{-1}$, as suitable CDI.
-I show that civilisations on habitable-zone planets of radius $R_{\rm p}/R_{\oplus} \lesssim (L_*/L_{\odot})^{-1/7}$ would be expected to have superior CDI on us, so would have game-theory incentive (onus) to transmit.
-Whilst this implies that the onus to transmit falls on us for habitable planets around $L_* > L_{\odot}$ stars, considerations of relative stellar frequency, main-sequence lifetime and planet occurrence rates mean that such systems are likely to be in a small minority.
-I argue that surveys of the Earth Transit Zone for Earth-analogue transits around sub-solar luminosity hosts, followed up by targeted SETI monitoring of them, represents an efficient strategy compliant with the principle of mutual detectability.
+I introduce {\em mutual detectability} as a game-theoretic strategy to increase the success potential of targeted SETI.
+Mutual detectability comprises four laws that establish how SETI participants can engage each other based on mutual evidence of mutual existence.
+I argue that the party whom both SETI participants can judge to have better quality evidence, or common denominator information (CDI), has an ``onus to transmit'' to avoid the SETI Paradox.
+Transiting exoplanets within the Earth Transit Zone form a target subset that satisfies mutual detectability requirements.
+I identify the intrinsic time-integrated transit signal strength, which for Earth is $10^3$~L$_{\odot}$~ppm~hours~yr$^{-1}$, as suitable CDI.
+Civilisations on habitable-zone planets of radius $R_{\rm p}/R_{\oplus} \lesssim (L_*/L_{\odot})^{-1/7}$ have superior CDI on us, and so under the mutual detectability framework have game-theory incentive (onus) to transmit.
+Whilst the onus to transmit falls on us for habitable planets around $L_* > L_{\odot}$ stars, considerations of relative stellar frequency, main-sequence lifetime and planet occurrence rates mean that such systems are likely to be in a small minority.
+Surveys of the Earth Transit Zone for Earth-analogue transiting planets around sub-solar luminosity hosts would facilitate targeted-SETI programs for civilisations who have game-theory incentive to transmit signals to us.
 A choice to remain silent, by not engaging in METI towards such systems, does not in this case fuel concerns of a SETI Paradox.

 \keywords{}